Xila-Project/Old_core/Documentation/source/Develop/Getting Started/Repository.rst

 ***********************************
-Getting Started With The Repository
+Getting Started with the repository
 ***********************************

 Here you will find instructions on how to setup the repository.